linearregression/course-notes/irrational-behavior/week02.md

 Study 3: mediation by pain of payment; support H1; credit card payment reduces pain even when paying attention to prices Study 4: tightwads vs spendthrifts; support H3

+# Opportunity cost neglect
+People are bad at assessing opportunity cost, because they fail to spend the time to generate the alternative.

+Study 1a: "keep the money for other purposes" can reduce willingness to buy Study 1b: making cost savings explicit significantly increased purchases of cheaper option Study 1c: replicated findings with real money and products Study 2:  segregated amounts; results indicated that only the saved money formulation worked Study 3:  make people list pros and cons; opportunity cost explicitness increased pros related to being able to purchase other items
+Study 4:  priming opportunity costs worked
+Study 5:  spendthrifts are more susceptible to opportunity cost neglect when unpromopted; tightwads may be better at realizing opportunity costs